nextflow-io/nextflow/docs/sharing.md

 Each script should include a shebang line to specify the interpreter for the script.

 :::{tip}
-As the location of the interpreter binary file can differ across platforms.
 Use `env` to resolve the interpreter's location instead of hard-coding the interpreter path.
 For example:

 ```
 #!/usr/bin/env python